lgor360/catgameGTK/.github/ISSUE_TEMPLATE/some-bug.md

 write how this bug are happend.

-* template :D (real bug. fixed in 1.3.5 update) i feed the cat< close the programm on 3 hours< try to open game and... it didnt start... but if i try again it starts...
+* template :D (real bug. fixed in 1.3.5 update) i feed the cat, close the programm on 3 hours, try to open game and... it didnt start... but if i try again it starts...

 # THIRD: some info
 write your device model, linux distribution (with version) and python version